isabella232/docs-13/docs/api/API_relay.md

 ```
 query {
   allArtists(last: 5) {
+    edges {
+      node {
         id
         name
       }
     }
+  }
+}
 ```

-!!! hint ""
+!!! note
-    Note: You cannot combine first with before or last with after.
+    You cannot combine first with before or last with after.
 Note: If you query more entries than exist, your response will simply contain all entries that actually do exist in that direction.

 ## Generated mutations